sui-foundation/sui-move-intro-course/unit-two/lessons/1_sui_objects.md

 Sui Move is a fully object-centric language.
 Transactions on Sui are expressed as operations where the inputs and outputs are both objects.

-As we briefly touched on this concept in [Unit 1 Lesson 4](../../unit-one/lessons/4_custom_types_and_abilities.md#custome-types-and-abilities), Sui objects are the basic unit of storage in Sui.
+As we briefly touched on this concept in [Unit One, Lesson 4](../../unit-one/lessons/4_custom_types_and_abilities.md#custome-types-and-abilities), Sui objects are the basic unit of storage in Sui.
 It all starts from the `struct` keyword.

 Let's first start with an example of a custom type that represents a transcript recording a student's grades: